4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

 ```
 This function simply:

-    Copies the encrypted data into a buffer.
+   -Copies the encrypted data into a buffer.

-    Decrypts it using RC4 with a given key.
+   -Decrypts it using RC4 with a given key.

-    Computes a hash of the decrypted data and compares it to a known hash.
+   -Computes a hash of the decrypted data and compares it to a known hash.

 The function `DecryptRC4AndCheckHash` is invoked three times, and in each call, it performs a stage of decryption.

 To proceed through each stage successfully, we must recover the following for each:

-    key – the decryption key
+  -key – the decryption key

-    key_length – the length of the key
+  -key_length – the length of the key

-    enc_data – the encrypted data buffer
+  -enc_data – the encrypted data buffer

-    length_enc_data – the length of the encrypted data
+  -length_enc_data – the length of the encrypted data

 Each stage uses this data in a `DecryptRC4andCheckHash(...)` call to:

-    Decrypt the data using RC4,
+ -Decrypt the data using RC4,

-    And verify it using a DJB2-based hash function.
+ -And verify it using a DJB2-based hash function.

 If the hash check passes, additional logic is executed .
 Otherwise, the function exits early.